 Human Computer Interaction

 We invent and study technologies that enable people to connect and collaborate in new ways.
-In our group, we build prototypes, launch experimental products, and study how people use them to guide future technology investments.
-We publish and share our insights with the broader research community in venues like CHI, CSCW, UbiComp, UIST, and others.
+We do this by building prototypes, launching experimental products, and studying how people use them to guide future technology investments.
+We publish and share our insights with the broader research community in venues like CHI, CSCW, UbiComp, and UIST.

 Keywords: social computing, ubiquitous computing, augmented reality, wearables